vkaravir/JSAV/exercises/exercise.md

 The exercise API is used to create interactive, automatically assessed exercises.

-<h3 class="apimethod">.exercise(modelSolution, reset, compare, options)</h3>
+<h3 class="apimethod">.exercise(modelSolution, reset, options)</h3>
 An exercise is
 initialized with a call to ```av.exercise(..)```.
 The parameters for the function are:

  * ```{modelSolution: <function>}``` The function to generate the model solution.
 The function has to return the data structures and/or variables used in grading of the exercise.
 The return value can be a single data structure or an array of structures.
  * ```{reset: <function>}``` The initialization function that resets the exercise.
 The function has to return the data structures and/or variables used in grading of the exercise.
 The return value can be a single data structure or an array of structures.

+The function can also take several options, some of which are required.
+The full set of options are:

  * ```{compare: <Object or Array>}``` Specifies which properties to compare for the structures.
 In the example below, we set the comparison to be CSS property background-color so grading would check if the structures have same background color (that is, if they are highlighted).

-The function can also take several options, some of which are required.
-The full set of options are:

  * ```{feedback: <string>}``` Will change the feedback mode, possible values continuous and atend (default).
 See Continuous feedback below.
  * ```{fixmode: <string>}``` Change the behavior in continuous mode, possible values are undo and fix.
 The default is undo.
  * ```{feedbackSelectable: <boolean>}``` The settings dialog will not, by default, allow student to change the feedback mode.
 Setting this option to true enables this choice.